 What is Medicare Part B?
 What does Medicare Part B cover?
-Many people think of it as medical coverage, but it actually covers things both in and out of the hospital.
-Think of Medicare Part B coverage as any care administered by physicians.What Does Medicare Part B Cover?
+Medicare Part B helps pay for services from doctors and other health care providers, outpatient care, home health care, durable medical equipment, and some preventive services.
+Other parts of Medicare are run by private insurance companies that follow rules set by Medicare.Many people think of it as medical coverage, but it actually covers things both in and out of the hospital.

 Eligibility for Medicare Part B

 Anyone who is eligible for premium-free Medicare Part A is eligible for Medicare Part B by enrolling and paying a monthly premium.
 If you are not eligible for premium-free Medicare Part A, you can qualify for Medicare Part B by meeting the following requirements:

 - You must be 65 years or older.